CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly defines its scope (framework-agnostic OpenAPI 3.x guidance), lists comprehensive concrete capabilities, provides explicit trigger examples, and deliberately distinguishes itself from framework-specific skills.
-The explicit exclusion of Spring Boot, Quarkus, and Micronaut is particularly effective for disambiguation.
-Minor improvement could be made by slightly tightening the length, but overall it serves its purpose very well.
+This is a strong description that clearly defines its scope (framework-agnostic OpenAPI 3.x guidance), lists comprehensive concrete capabilities, provides explicit trigger examples, and distinguishes itself from framework-specific skills.
+The negative scoping ('without choosing Spring Boot, Quarkus, or Micronaut') is particularly effective for disambiguation.
+Minor note: the 'Part of cursor-rules-java project' is metadata noise but doesn't significantly detract.

 DimensionReasoningScore